ElaMCB/AI-Prompt-Engineering-Mastery/README.md

 Each project includes the exact prompts, code, and deployment instructions.

+## What Makes This Different

+### Interactive Learning
+Every notebook includes:
+- Broken examples to fix and learn from
+- Progressive challenges that build complexity
+- Real datasets and practical exercises
+- Immediate feedback and validation

+### Production-Ready Code
+You'll build systems that include:
+- Version control for prompts
+- A/B testing capabilities
+- Performance monitoring
+- Error handling and fallbacks

+### Measurable Progress
+Track your improvement with:
+- Pre/post assessments in each notebook
+- Skill matrices that fill as you progress
+- Project completion certificates
+- Portfolio-ready outcomes

 ## Ready to Start?
 Follow This Path

 ### New to Prompt Engineering?